Schizoaffective disorder: Diagnosis

 Blood tests are not usually repeated for relapse in people with an established diagnosis of schizoaffective disorder, unless there is a specific medical indication.
-These may include serum BSL if olanzapine has previously been prescribed, thyroid function if lithium has previously been taken to rule out hypothyroidism, liver function tests if chlorpromazine has been prescribed, CPK levels to exclude neuroleptic malignant syndrome, and a urinalysis and serum toxicology screening if substance use is suspected.
+These may include serum blood sugar, if olanzapine has previously been prescribed; thyroid function, if lithium has previously been taken to rule out hypothyroidism; liver function tests, if chlorpromazine has been prescribed; creatine kinase levels to exclude neuroleptic malignant syndrome; and a urinalysis and serum toxicology screening, if substance use is suspected.
 Assessment and treatment may be done on an outpatient basis; admission to an inpatient facility is considered if there is a risk to self or others.